Yoga is not intended for the purpose of fitness or competition..

 Yoga is and has been by far one of the most popular practices to gain body as well as spiritual health.
 Why?
 Because of the rapid and very positive effects that yoga can have on the practitioner.
 If it's done in a right way, yoga can be an amazing self-healing tool.
 'Yoga Watukaru' implies that repetition and regularity are the main key aspects if you want use the potential of the internal energy in the human body.
 Once the positive effects kick in, you will suddenly feel more energized and focused, less fatigue and imbalanced.
-This energy can support you to find the motivation to finally get rid of old, unhealthy habits because doing yoga in combination with a healthier lifestyle (diet; smoking etc.), the the positive effect are usually even greater.
-This way a whole chain of positive effects can get started..
+This energy can support you to find the motivation to finally get rid of old, unhealthy habits (diet; smoking etc. because doing yoga in combination with a healthier lifestyle), the positive effect are usually even greater.
+This way a whole chain of positive effects can be triggered...

 .find our own personal 'strategy for survival' in a less natural environment (and maybe find ways to make it more natural again) and trust in our self-healing power.

 That chain reaction may be the reason why more and more people are persuaded by yoga, which is shown by the growing number of yogis and yoginis.
 At the same time, our western societies have become more aware about their health, and many doubt the conduct of the pharmaceutical industry so that today we have gained more trust in alternative medicine.
 Also, stress has been detected as THE main cause for many common health issues of both, body and mind.
 Ultimately, many scientific studies about yoga and meditation (list of studies here) but also individuals, who benefit by the positive effects of yoga, strongly support the idea of using yoga as a great tool to reduce stress and gain quality of life and health by self-healing